-There is evidence that nivolumab is effective in shrinking your type of cancer.
-It is not possible to know now if the study approach will extend your life compared to the usual approach with your recurrent or metastatic NPC.
-This study will help the study doctors learn things that will help people in the future.
+There is evidence that this treatment is effective in shrinking or stabilizing your type of cancer.
+It is not possible to know now if the study approach will extend your life or extend your time without disease compared to the usual approach.
+This study may help the study doctors learn things that may help people with your type of cancer in the future.